 Click Data (1) and then Sort (2).

-Select a category to Sort by (1), select a cell color in Sort on (2), No cell color in the order (3), On top (4), then press OK.
+Select a category to Sort by, select a cell color in Sort on, No cell color in the order, On top.

-Select all colored lines, right-click the selected lines (2) and select Delete (3).
+Select all colored lines, right-click the selected lines and select Delete.

 How to sort whole worksheet by one column?

-Whether you have a simple dataset or a bulk datasheet, sorting is a simple and effective Excel feature that allows you to quickly organize and analyze your data.
-You can sort by a variety of options, some of which are built-in to the filtering feature and others you can create yourself.
+Whether you have a simple dataset or a large datasheet, sorting is a simple and effective way to organize and analyze your data in Excel.
+You can sort data by a variety of options, including the built-in filtering feature and custom sorts.

-Regardless of the number of columns, rows, and cells on a worksheet, you can sort an entire worksheet by one column in seconds.
-Let's see how you can sort whole worksheet by one column in Excel.
+Regardless of the number of columns, rows, and cells in a worksheet, you can sort the entire worksheet by one column in seconds.
+Let’s see how you can sort whole worksheet by one column in Excel.

 To sort your data, you need to organize it into rows and columns.
 You will also need dedicated column headers as this will make it easier to sort your data.
 Select the row that contains the column headings or drag and select all the column headings to start sorting.